 Neglect: guidance for professionals

-Neglect is defined in WT2018 as the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
+Neglect is defined in Working Together to Safeguard Children 2023 as 'The persistent failure to meet a child’s basic physical and/or psychological needs, likely to result in the serious impairment of the child’s health or development.'

 What is considered neglect?